 Carlton Gardens

-A certified stunner, Carlton Gardens is filled with everything you'd want in a picnic spot, like lush green grass, plenty of trees for shade, a couple of fountains and some of the city's most stunning buildings in its surrounds.
+A certified stunner, Carlton Gardens is filled with everything you'd want in a picnic spot, like vibrant green grass, plenty of trees for shade, a couple of fountains and some of the city's most stunning buildings in its surrounds.
 Bonus points for the bougee snacks you can pick up from Gertrude Street which is just around the way.

 Royal Park

-The oft-forgotten sibling to Princes Park and Edinburgh Gardens, Royal Park is just several KMs out of the CBD, though you’d feel you’re much further out of town with its rugged native fauna.
+The oft-forgotten sibling to Princes Park and Edinburgh Gardens, Royal Park is just several kilometres out of the CBD, though you’d feel you’re much further out of town with its rugged native fauna.
 There are some BBQs and facilities available here, but this one’s best enjoyed stretched out between some of the gumtrees with that BYO basket you’ve so carefully packed for the day.
 Keep an eye out for one of the many native White’s skinks that call Royal Park home.

 One Tree Hill